Tomb paintings of Sindh: Themes

 The Sindhi tombs depict folk romances of not only Suhni and Mehar but also those of Sasui and Punhun, Leela and Chanesar, Laila and Majnun, Moomal and Rano, Umar and Marvi and Nuri and Jam Tamachi.
 However, the mural paintings of the folk tale associated with Suhni and Mehar are a distinctly common visual feature in every 'nook and corner' of Sindh wherever the Kalhora and Talpur period tombs are located.
 This reflects the liberal attitude held by the rulers who patronised the art of creating mural paintings.

-The earliest paintings are found in the tombs of Mian Nasir Muhammad Kalhoro (1657-1692).
-They depict leopard and deer hunting.
-Two tombs in the Muridani Jamali necropolis in Johi, Dadu district, are particularly spectacular.
-In one of the tombs, there are three panels which show the hunters on horseback hunting deer and the hunters are shown with shotguns.